 A. TEFL is an acronym for Teaching English as a Foreign Language.
-TEFL courses train you to teach English as a foreign language around the world.
+TEFL courses train you to Teach English as a Foreign Language around the world.

-Q. What is TESOL and TESL?
+Q. What are TESOL and TESL?

-A. TESOL is an acronym for Teaching English to Speakers of Other Languages and TESL an acronym for Teaching English as a Second Language.
+A. TESOL is an acronym for Teaching English to Speakers of Other Languages, and TESL is an acronym for Teaching English as a Second Language.
 Some variations may exist in course structure, but essentially a TESOL or TESL certificate is equal to a TEFL certificate: they all do the same job in qualifying you to teach English worldwide.

 Q. Do I need a TEFL certificate to teach English?

 A. In the vast majority of cases, yes.
 It is sometimes possible to secure a teaching English job without certification, but you would need to question the legitimacy of a school that takes on an unqualified teacher.
 There are teaching English locations, such as S.Korea, where a teaching English certificate is not mandatory, and where a university bachelor’s degree (in any subject) is the main prerequisite.
 However, also being the holder of TEFL/TESOL certification in such locations will often start you off in a higher-paid position.

 A. There is no single international governing body that accredits TEFL courses.
 There are, however, a small number of reputable accreditation bodies and a legion of shady accreditation bodies.
 Check the TEFL Accreditation Guide for reputable accreditation bodies and ignore the claims made by the ones not mentioned: https://trustedteflreviews.com/tefl-accreditation-guide/